1. Output information

 Recent improvements

-Our Private Rent and House Prices, UK release launched on 20 March 2024, using the Price Index of Private Rents methodology for Great Britain and the Index of Private Housing Rental Prices methodology for Northern Ireland.
-This follows work to improve and transform our private rental price statistics, as explained in our Redevelopment of private rental prices statistics, impact analysis, UK article, which included making better use of existing data sources, improving methods, and developing systems.
-Prior to this, the Index of Private Housing Rental Prices (IPHRP) release was our lead measure of rental price changes.
+This follows work to improve and transform our private rental price statistics, as explained in our Redevelopment of private rental prices statistics, impact analysis, UK article, which includes making better use of existing data sources, improving methods, and developing systems.
+Prior to March 2024, the Index of Private Housing Rental Prices, UK bulletin was our lead measure of rental price changes.

-Any future methodological changes made to the Price Index of Private Rents will be described in the Private Rent and House Prices, UK bulletin, and in this quality and methodology information report.
+Any future methodological changes made to the Price Index of Private Rents will be described in the Private rent and house prices, UK bulletin, and in this quality and methodology information report.

 Back to table of contents